 B cells differentiate in the bone marrow.
 During the process of maturation, up to 100 trillion different clones of B cells are generated, which is similar to the diversity of antigen receptors seen in T cells.

 After B cells are activated by their binding to antigen, they differentiate into plasma cells.
 Plasma cells often leave the secondary lymphoid organs, where the response is generated, and migrate back to the bone marrow, where the whole differentiation process started.
 After secreting antibodies for a specific period, they die, as most of their energy is devoted to making antibodies and not to maintaining themselves.
 Thus, plasma cells are said to be terminally differentiated.

-The final B cell of interest is the memory B cell, which results from the clonal expansion of an activated B cell.
 Memory B cells function in a way similar to memory T cells.
 They lead to a stronger and faster secondary response when compared to the primary response, as illustrated below.

 Antibodies are glycoproteins consisting of two types of polypeptide chains with attached carbohydrates.
 The heavy chain and the light chain are the two polypeptides that form the antibody.
 The main differences between the classes of antibodies are in the differences between their heavy chains, but as you shall see, the light chains have an important role, forming part of the antigen-binding site on the antibody molecules.

 Four-chain Models of Antibody Structures